Services for International Students

 - any questions about visas, extensions of stay, curricular or post-degree completion practical training, transfer of schools or academic programs, or change of immigration status.

-The VA accepts applications online at www.gibill.va.gov.
-Veterans, military service personnel, and their qualified dependents intending to use VA Benefits at AULA should contact the School Certifying Official located in the Integrated Student Services (ISS) office.
+The VA accepts applications online at www.vets.gov.
+Veterans, military service personnel, and their qualified dependents intending to use VA Benefits at AULA should contact the School Certifying Official located in the Office of Integrated Student Services (OISS).

 VA Enrollment Certification